 Schroder Emerging Markets Sustainable Fund

-The Schroder Emerging Markets Sustainable Fund offers exposure to emerging market equities through investing in stocks on the basis of both attractive valuations and business quality.
-The advantage of combining Value and Quality opportunities in a single portfolio is that while both strategies tend to outperform, through time they tend to deliver investment returns at different stages of the economic cycle, offering investors the potential for outperformance across a broad range of market environments.
+The Schroder Emerging Markets Sustainable Fund offers exposure to emerging market equities through investing in stocks on the basis of attractive valuations, business quality and ESG considerations.
+The advantage of combining Value and Quality opportunities in a single portfolio is that while both strategies have the potential to outperform, through time they tend to deliver investment returns at different stages of the economic cycle, offering investors the potential for outperformance across a broad range of market environments.

-To outperform the MSCI Emerging Markets (Net Dividends Reinvested) Index over the long term before fees.
+To outperform the MSCI Emerging Markets (Net Dividends Reinvested) Index after fees over the long term.

 The benefits of investing in the Fund include:

-- The advantages of both Value and Quality in one fund - While both strategies tend to outperform, through time they tend to deliver their returns at different stages of the economic cycle, offering investors the potential for outperformance across a broad range of market environments.
+- The advantages of both Value and Quality in one fund - While both strategies have the potential to outperform, through time they tend to deliver their returns at different stages of the economic cycle, offering investors the potential for outperformance across a broad range of market environments.

-- High conviction and diversification – A highly diversified portfolio, typically invested in excess of 300 stocks.
-This high level of diversification reduces stock-specific risk without sacrificing overall conviction.
+- High conviction and diversification – A highly diversified portfolio in order to minimise stock-specific risk without sacrificing overall conviction.

 - Access to an unconstrained, all cap portfolio which maximises the opportunity set by looking beyond the index to an investment universe.
 Country risk monitored via a proprietary model – Portfolio managers monitor country risk using a proprietary top-down model which enables the portfolio managers to understand, monitor and, where necessary, mitigate risk.

-- Dedicated and well resourced QEP investment team with clear ownership and accountability for meeting the investment objective of the Fund.
+- Dedicated and well-resourced investment team with clear ownership and accountability for meeting the investment objective of the Fund.

-Emerging Markets can be subject to significantly greater price volatility, substantially less liquidity, smaller market capitalisation, more government intervention in the economy, higher rates of inflation, less government supervision and a higher degree of political uncertainty than in developed markets.
+Emerging Markets can be subject to significantly greater price volatility, substantially less liquidity, smaller market capitalisation, greater political risk, less government supervision and a higher degree of political uncertainty than in developed markets.
 The key risks include: